joaomateusferr/financial-dashboard-script/README.md

 # financial-dashboard-script
-A repository that contains scripts for google apps scripts that allow the automated spreadsheets updates for my personal financial dashboard
+A repository that contains google apps scripts which allows automations for my personal financial dashboard spreadsheets.